markekraus/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ```

 ### -CertificateValidationScript
-Specifies a custom server certificate validation script used to validate remote server Certificates.
+Specifies a custom server Certificate validation script used to validate remote server Certificates.
 This functionality is similar to `[System.Net.ServicePointManager]::ServerCertificateValidationCallback` except it is valid only for the current run of `Invoke-RestMethod` and will not impact any other cmdlets, functions, or .NET calls.
 Four Automatic variables added to the `ScriptBlock` when it is called:

 - `$HttpRequestMessage` - Contains the `System.Net.Http.HttpRequestMessage` which is being sent to the remote server.
 - `$X509Certificate2` - Contains the `System.Security.Cryptography.X509Certificates.X509Certificate2` which is the Certificate being presented by the remote server.
-- `$X509Chain` - Contains the `System.Security.Cryptography.X509Certificates.X509Chain` which is the certificate chain details.
+- `$X509Chain` - Contains the `System.Security.Cryptography.X509Certificates.X509Chain` which is the Certificate chain details.
 - `$SslPolicyErrors` - Contains the `System.Net.Security.SslPolicyErrors` which is the SSL Policies failures the normal processing detected on the Certificate.
-This ill be `None` if no errors were detected.
+This will be `None` if no errors were detected.

-Using these Four variables more restrictive or permissive Certificate validations can be use instead of the default checks or without being completely permissive with `-SkipCertificateCheck`.
-Returning `$true` means that the certificate is valid and that the request may proceed.
+Using these four variables, more restrictive or permissive Certificate validations can be used instead of the default checks or without being completely permissive with `-SkipCertificateCheck`.
+Returning `$true` means that the Certificate is valid and that the request may proceed.
 Returning `$false` means that the Certificate is not valid and the request will halt.
 If more than one object is returned from the script block, only the first one will be checked for `$true` or `$false`.

 If both `-CertificateValidationScript` and `-SkipCertificateCheck` are supplied, `-SkipCertificateCheck` has precedence and the script in `-CertificateValidationScript` will be ignored.